jazzyjackson/MIXINTvNegative2/readme.markdown

  Keep it secure by keeping it simple

-# Customizing and Building your own applications
+# From Sphinx to Root, duplicating and modifying applications

 The included application aims to provide essential features to allow online collaboration with zero set up.
 But you might want your website to have less interactions -